-Then it is the “getting ready” time: attending to make-up, hair, costumes, feathers, every man is working hard at making themselves look beautiful.
-Actually, this is just the final stage of preparation since they have been working on their costumes for months, embroidering their tunics with amazing skills.
+Then it is the “getting ready” time: attending to make-up, hair, costumes, and feathers, every man is working hard at making themselves look beautiful.
+This is just the final stage of preparation since they have been working on their costumes for months, embroidering their tunics with amazing skills.
 Every Wodaabe man involved in the festival is now preening, spending intense time staring at hand-held mirrors.
 Wodaabe men are known for always paying attention to their appearance, but there is extra care taken now.
-Everyone tries to help with the women doing their clansmen’s hair, mothers helping their sons, and men are also helping one another even though at some level they are competitors.
+Everyone tries to help with the women doing their clansmen’s hair, mothers helping their sons, and men helping one another even though they are competitors at some level.

-This was followed that night by a practice dance, though again without the full attire we were going to see the next few days.
-Amusingly, a few locals shine torches on the performers which is a fleeting source of light in the darkness of the night for a desperate photographer.
+This was followed that night by a practice dance, though again without the full attire we would see the next few days.
+Amusingly, a few locals shine torches on the performers, a fleeting source of light in the darkness of the night for a desperate photographer.
 But one has to anticipate where the light will be next: it is a bit like having an assistant holding strobes but not knowing where he will aim next.

 As for the women, most of the time they stay together, giggling and watching intensely, though occasionally they form a circle and start dancing among themselves.

 Finally, three young women serve as designated judges.
-These young women who are eligible for marriage pick their favorite among the line-up of dancers.
-(Some of the dancers are already married but since the Wodaabe are polygamous, they are still in the game.)
-One by one (apparently the daughter of the most prominent family goes first), the three young women stand in front of the line to make their selection.
+These young women eligible for marriage pick their favorite among the line-up of dancers.
+(Some of the dancers are already married, but since the Wodaabe are polygamous, they are still in the game.)
+One by one (apparently, the daughter of the most prominent family goes first), the three young women stand in front of the line to make their selection.
 They do so very slowly.
 (I thought painfully slowly, I had already made my hypothetical pick and would have been happy to offer some advice).
 Finally, after assessing all the alternatives, she gently touches one of the young men’s hands.
-Then there is cheering from all over, the chosen young man is congratulated by his friends and the dance continues.
+Then there is cheering from all over, the chosen young man is congratulated by his friends, and the dance continues.